blyxxyz/lexopt/DESIGN.md

 Drawbacks:

 - Using a parser as an argument (or return value, or field) is difficult.
-You have to name the whole type (e.g. `Parser<std::env::ArgsOs>`), and you can't mix and match parers created from different iterators.
+You have to name the whole type (e.g. `Parser<std::env::ArgsOs>`), and you can't mix and match parsers created from different iterators.
 - Code size and compile times are bloated, particularly if you use multiple iterator types.
 - The benefits are pretty weak or niche.